mhvk/baseband/docs/baseband/tutorials/getting_started.rst

     SampleShape(nthread=2, nchan=1)
     >>> fh.close()

-Here, we have also selected 1 and 3, and channel 0.
 No enclosing `tuple` is required for data with single-dimensional samples.

 If ``squeeze=True``, dimensions of length unity are removed from the decoded data after subsetting::